Till We Have Faces: Part One

 The story tells the ancient Greek myth of Cupid and Psyche, from the perspective of Orual, Psyche's older sister.

-It begins as the complaint of Orual as an old woman, who is bitter at the injustice of the gods.
+This is the complaint of Orual as an old woman, who is bitter at the injustice of the gods.
+To explain her accusation, she tells the story of her life.
 She has always been ugly, but after her mother dies and her father the King of Glome remarries, she gains a beautiful half-sister Istra, whom she loves as her own daughter, and who is known throughout the novel by the Greek version of her name, Psyche.
 Psyche is so beautiful that the people of Glome begin to offer sacrifices to her as to a goddess.
-The Priest of the goddess Ungit, a powerful figure in the kingdom, then informs the king that various plagues befalling the kingdom are a result of Ungit's jealousy, so Psyche is sent as a human sacrifice to the unseen "God of the Mountain" at the command of Ungit, the mountain-god's mother.
+The Priest of the goddess Ungit, a powerful figure in the kingdom, then informs the king that various plagues befalling the kingdom are a result of Ungit's jealousy, so Psyche is sent as a human sacrifice to the unseen "God of the Mountain," Ungit's son.
 Orual plans to rescue Psyche but falls ill and is unable to prevent anything.

 When she is well again, Orual arranges to go to where Psyche was stranded on the mountain, either to rescue her or to bury what remains of her.
 She is stunned to find Psyche is alive, free from the shackles in which she had been bound, and furthermore says she does not need to be rescued in any way.
 Rather, Psyche relates that she lives in a beautiful castle that Orual cannot see, as the God of the Mountain has made her a bride rather than a victim.
 At one point in the narrative, Orual believes she has a brief vision of this castle, but then it vanishes like a mist.
 Hearing that Psyche has been commanded by her new god-husband not to look on his face (all their meetings are in the nighttime), Orual is immediately suspicious.
 She argues that the god must be a monster, or that Psyche has actually started to hallucinate after her abandonment and near-death on the mountain, that there is no such castle at all, and that her husband is actually an outlaw who was hiding on the mountain and takes advantage of her delusions in order to have his way with her.
 Orual says that because either possibility is one that she cannot abide by, she must disabuse her sister of this illusion.